vvh47892whyne/OpenCore-Multiboot/oc/linux.md

 1. Know which bootloader/manager you're using (GRUB2 or systemd-boot or anything else)

 2. **Boot to linux through OpenCore, you may want to use UEFI Shell to execute the EFI Application for your bootloader/manager**
+   (On Macs: EFI shell and Booting Linux can also be reached by using [rEFInd](http://www.rodsbooks.com/refind/) on a bootable usb stick or CD)

-3. Find out your bootloader/manager's path, usually it's in the EFI (if you properly set it up)
+4. Find out your bootloader/manager's path, usually it's in the EFI (if you properly set it up)

    1. In a terminal window on your linux install, run `lsblk` (available in most distributions)